123MwanjeMike/CovidStores/README.md

+### This repo is nolonger being actively maintained

 # Covid Stores
 In a bid improve on the livelihood of its customers who might not be able pay wholesomely for the items that are expensive but vital and